aaronmams/rHD-Data-Import-Export/README.md

 In my experience Social Scientists work with spreadsheet-type data A LOT.
 Particularly within NMFS, I observe that many of our research projects are centered around data that we have had to collect (either by scraping the web, going to a data warehouse like the St. Louis Fed, or conducting our own primary data collection).
 So I see the task of getting data from a .csv file into R to be a near universally important task for this group.

-I wanted to lead off the course with this lesson in order to try and make things immediately "fun."
-I suppose fun is pretty subjective but I suspect we all consider ourselves "data" people.
-And as "data" people, I imagine that we would all rather be playing with real-life data than talking about syntax or the difference between a vector and a list.
+I wanted to lead off the course with this lesson in order to try and make things immediately “fun.”
+I suppose fun is pretty subjective but I suspect we all consider ourselves “data” people.
+And as “data” people, I imagine that we would all rather be playing with real-life data than talking about syntax or the difference between a vector and a list.